Gregor Maria Hanke: Bishop

 Pope Benedict XVI appointed him bishop of Eichstätt on 14 October 2006.
 On 2 December he received his episcopal consecration from Ludwig Schick, archbishop of Bamberg, and was installed.

 As Bishop of Eichstätt, Hanke was ex officio Grand Chancellor and Chairman of the Board of Trustees of the Catholic University of Eichstätt-Ingolstadt.
 After several years of conflict with its leadership, the crisis was resolved by ending Hanke's role and, as of October 2010, assigning those roles to the head of the Freising Bishops Conference.

 Hanke took part in the Synod of Bishops from 5 to 26 October 2008 in Rome as one of three delegates of the German Bishops Conference.
 The German-speaking working group chose him as their moderator.
 Pope Benedict XVI also named him to the Middle East Synod from 10 to 24 October 2010.
-He is a member of the Commission for Spiritual Professions and Church Services and the Commission for Marriage and Family of the German Bishops Conference, as well as Chairman of the Board of Directors and the Association Committee of the Association of German Diocese.
+He was a member of the Commission for Spiritual Professions and Church Services and the Commission for Marriage and Family of the German Bishops Conference, as well as Chairman of the Board of Directors and the Association Committee of the Association of German Diocese.

 On 29 March 2014, Pope Francis named him a member of the Congregation for Institutes of Consecrated Life and for Societies of Apostolic Life.

+Pope Leo XIV accepted his resignation on 8 June 2025.
+Pope Francis had accepted it in May without setting a date for it to take effect.
+Hanke said he wants to return to pastoral work outside the diocese, eschewing his bishop's insignia and title, and eventually return to monastic life.